 When looking for a VPN for IPTV, you want to make sure it unblocks the most popular streaming sites.
 Thankfully, PrivateVPN has your back.

 Even though PrivateVPN doesn’t compare to other top VPN providers with its server quantity, you can be sure that it will do a great job at unblocking geo-restricted content.
 PrivateVPN offers only 200 servers in 63 countries, however, we didn’t experience any buffering while streaming Netflix, BBC iPlayer, DAZN, and YouTube content.

 Apart from efficient streaming capabilities, PrivateVPN offers a number of tunneling protocols.
-This includes both versions of OpenVPN, L2TP, and PTP.
+This includes OpenVPN (UDP and TCP), L2TP, and PTP.

 Another benefit that PrivateVPN has is port forwarding support.
 It ensures a secure torrenting experience by giving you a random port number.
 Also, in case your internet connection drops, you’ll have a kill switch to secure your data.

 While being quite affordable, PrivateVPN doesn’t stand out from its competitors in regard to price.
 However, you can try out PrivateVPN with a free 7-day trial.
 If you purchase the service, you also get a 30-day money-back guarantee.
 There’s plenty of time to figure out if you’ve chosen the right VPN for you.

 - 7-day trial without payment details

 5. PureVPN - feature-rich VPN for IPTV streaming

 PureVPN is another great choice for those looking for a quality IPTV streaming VPN.